alipay/A-Knowledge-augmented-Method-DiKGRS/README.md

 ```bash
 python pseudo_entry_generation.py --dataset [dataset_name]
 ```
-The hyperparameters can refer to the supplementary file of our paper, and can be specify with parsers.
+The hyperparameters can refer to the supplementary file of our paper and can be specified in parsers.